Myasthenia Gravis (MG) Plasma and Serum Samples

 Myasthenic crisis can involve the upper airway muscles, respiratory muscles, or a combination of both muscle groups. resulting in dyspnea.

 Almost half of the patients may have no obvious cause for their myasthenic crisis.
-Certain medications have been shown to cause myasthenia gravis (MG.
+Certain medications have been shown to cause myasthenia graves (MG).

-However, sometimes these medications may still be used if it is more important to treat an underlying conditions.
+However, sometimes doctors may still use these medications if it is more important to treat an underlying condition.

 Causes of Myasthenia Gravis (MG)